bunburya/apogee/README.md

 be a table mapping regular expressions to lists of supported client certificate SHA256 fingerprints.
 Client authentication is done immediately after the request is received by the server, so redirections, dynamic content, etc, will not be handled unless a request is authenticated (if necessary).

+## Obligatory security warning

+Remember that Apogee is still a work in progress and should not be considered to be completely secure.
+Use at your own risk.
+It is your responsibility to ensure that your server, and any scripts called by it, are secure.
+If you do discover any vulnerabilities or other issues with Apogee, please file an issue.